bmechtley/pybatchdict/README.md

 pybatchdict.
 ==============

 Simple tool for using dictionaries to configure options for batch processes.
-UGiven any dictionary, each key can be a nested dictionary with a key "#var" that takes on a list of values. pybatchdict can then generate a list of dictionaries of combinations of those values.
+Given any dictionary, each key can be a nested dictionary with a key "#var" that takes on a list of values. pybatchdict can then generate a list of dictionaries of combinations of those values.
 Uses itertools.product` Here's a quick example: